 UUCB Vaccination Policy

-As many of us are experiencing elsewhere, proof of full vaccination status is required to attend the in-person events that fall under this policy.
-We are not accepting vaccination documentation via email attachment; if you have not yet had your vaccination verified, please bring your documentation to our Welcoming time before a Sunday service.
+As many of us are experiencing elsewhere, proof of full vaccination status will be required to attend the in-person events that fall under this policy.
+Email email@example.com to request a time to submit your vaccination status.